Green roof opportunities

 - The roof can be designed to harvest rainwater

-- It can reduce flash flooding
+- A living roof can reduce flash flooding

 - It may be able to recycle grey waterThis is the waste water that comes from the baths, basins, showers and washing machines.
 Kitchen sink water is known as black water. see Recycling grey water